cortex-cms/content-snippets-edit/README.md

-# Content Snippets
+# Content Snippets (Edit)

-A tool to enable in-page editing of elements, with an adaptable content backend.
-Drop this into a Web page, compose with a content adapter and credentials via a server framework of your choosing, and begin editing!
+A tool to enable in-page editing of elements with [Cortex](https://github.com/cortex-cms) as a backend.

 ### Building/Watching